-Your student is being sent home from school because he or she has one or more of the following COVID 19 symptoms: shortness of breath or difficulty breathing, new cough, new loss of taste or smell Date first symptom began:/ ✓ Contact your student's healthcare provider/doctor for a medical evaluation ✓ If your student is diagnosed with COVID-19 or tested positive for COVID-19, he or she can return to school when a parent/guardian can ensure that they can answer YES to ALL three questions: Has it been at least 10 days since the student first had symptoms?
-Has it been at least 24 hours since the student had a fever (without using fever-reducing medicine)?
-Has there been symptom improvement, including cough and shortness of breath? ✓ If your student has received an alternate diagnosis that would explain the COVID-19-like symptoms, he or she can return to school following the advice of their healthcare provider/doctor and school policies.
-This does not apply to close contacts of individuals with COVID-19 . ✓ If your student has had a negative COVID-19 test, they can return to school after at least 10 days from the date the first symptoms began once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours. ✓ Report to the school nurse the results and outcome of the call to your student's healthcare provider/doctor.
-Your student may have had close contact (within 6 feet for at least 15 minutes) in the last 14 days with neone diagnosed with or exhibiting major symptoms of COVID-19 Dat e of last exposure to close contact:// ✓ If your student has been determined to have been in close contact with someone diagnosed with COVID-19, they should remain out of school for 14 days since the last known contact. ✓ If your student becomes symptomatic during this time, have them evaluated by their healthcare provider/doctor and report to the school nurse the results and outcome of the medical evaluation.
-See section above for symptomatic students for return to school guidance.
+Your student is being sent home from school because he or she has one or more of the following COVID- 19 symptoms : shortness of breath or difficulty breathing, new cough, new loss of taste or smell

+Date first symptom began: //

+- ✓ Contact your student's healthcare provider/doctor for a medical evaluation - ✓ If your student is diagnosed with COVID-19 or tested positive for COVID-19, he or she can return to school when a parent/guardian can ensure that they can answer YES to ALL three questions: - Has it been at least 10 days since the student first had symptoms? - Has it been at least 24 hours since the student had a fever (without using fever-reducing medicine)? - Has there been symptom improvement, including cough and shortness of breath? - ✓ If your student has received an alternate diagnosis that would explain the COVID-19-like symptoms, he or she can return to school following the advice of their healthcare provider/doctor and school policies. - ✓ If your student has had a negative COVID-19 test, they can return to school after at least 10 days from the date the first symptoms began once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours. - Report to the school nurse the results and outcome of the call to your student's healthcare provider/doctor.

+Your student has been identified as a close contact (within 6 feet for at least 15 minutes) with someone diagnosed with or exhibiting new loss of sense of taste or smell.

+Date of last exposure to close contact: ///